Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Bagpiper

 \subsection{Architecture}

 Like \citet{tian2025ualm}, our \texttt{Bagpiper} is designed to process any interleaved audio and text sequences within a unified framework.
 As shown in Figure \ref{fig:arch}, the backbone is initialized with the decoder-only LLM, i.e., \texttt{Qwen3-8B-Base} \citep{yang2025qwen3}.
 We adopt the established \textit{Encoder-Adaptor-LLM} architecture \citep{liu2023llava, af3} for audio input, which connects a pre-trained acoustic encoder to the LLM backbone via an MLP layer.

 For audio output, the model auto-regressively predicts multi-stream audio codec tokens, which are then detokenized into audio waveforms.\footnote{The audio encoder and codec model are adopted from \texttt{Qwen3-Omni-30B-A3B} \citep{qwen3omni} and \texttt{X-Codec} \citep{xcodec}, respectively.
 Each audio is represented by 8 tokens, and the audio token sequences are delay-interleaved \cite{delay}.} This design enables the consistent and seamless processing of multimodal inputs and outputs.
 For all training stages, we apply standard next-token prediction loss on target tokens only.
 During inference, we have separate inference configurations for text and audio generation.
 We additionally apply classifier-free guidance \citep{cfg, hussain2025koel} for all audio generation tasks.
 No noticeable performance change is observed by varying the inference configurations.
-Detailed configurations are in the tables \ref{tab:training_details} and \ref{app:inference_details}.
+9r2o, R1{Architecture is not our major novelty.} Detailed configurations are in the tables \ref{tab:training_details} and \ref{app:inference_details}.